-- b) Contribute towards the wider ecological network within the Parish through measures, in particular, to maintain and enhance the ecological corridors of the River Arrow's tributaries and stepping stones elsewhere throughout the Parish through its centre; - c) Protect and enhance the natural and visual integrity of the River Arrow and the valley as a whole, which should include considering the cumulative effects of development on these watercourse habitats and utilising development where appropriate to improve their ecological value; - d) Ensure the integrity of the Moseley Common SSSI and its favourable status is maintained; - e) In addition, the biodiversity value of local wildlife sites and green infrastructure within the parish, and in particular around and within Pembridge village, should be protected, particularly from the adverse effects of development.
-New development should also seek to add to the green infrastructure network where possible; - f) Retain important features such as ponds, orchards and hedgerows, and maintain and preferably extend tree cover, adding to the natural assets of the Parish where opportunities are available.
+- a) Not adversely affect landscape character of the areas within the Parish, in particular ensuring the features contributing to their identification as Principal Settled Farmlands, Riverside Meadows, Principal Timbered Farmlands or Wet Pasture Meadows as appropriate, are conserved, restored or enhanced through measures consistent with their particular characterisation; - b) Contribute towards the wider ecological network within the Parish through measures to enhance the ecological corridors and stepping stones identified by the LPA in the Ecological Network Map 2013.
+In particular, the ecological corridors of the River Arrow's tributaries throughout the Parish and within Pembridge Village should be Protected and enhanced wherever possible; - c) Protect and enhance the natural and visual integrity of the River Arrow and the valley as a whole, which should include considering the cumulative effects of development on these watercourse habitats and utilising development where appropriate to improve their ecological value; - d) Ensure the integrity of the Moseley Common SSSI and its favourable status is maintained; - e) Protect the biodiversity value of local wildlife sites and green infrastructure within the parish, and in particular around and within Pembridge village from unacceptable harm to the asset from the adverse effects of development.
+New development should also seek to add to the green infrastructure network where possible; - f) Retain, wherever possible, important features such as ponds, orchards and hedgerows, and maintain and preferably extend tree cover, adding to the natural assets of the Parish where opportunities are available. - 8.2 The natural environment and landscape of the Parish should be given a high priority, not just in terms of its protection, but also its restoration and enhancement.
+Its ecological network is highlighted in paragraph 2.19.
+The character of the Arrow Valley varies between four particular character areas and their characteristics and features are highlighted in paragraph 2.18.
+The basis for this policy is therefore to seek the maintenance and reinforcement of its natural areas, features and landscape.
+Although the protection of the designated Moseley Common SSSI and a range of other locally important habitats and features is fundamental to the Parish's environment, the need for positive works is also a significant concern which developers and others should address.
+There should certainly be no net loss in biodiversity and landscape character, and where features must be removed full compensatory measures must be proposed within any planning application and preferably additional measures included where either or both landscape character and biodiversity need to be restored.
+In addition to the considerations in this policy and